Algebraic-Programming/ALP/docs/Development.md

-9. files always end with an empty line, and includes two empty lines before implementation starts (i.e., two empty lines after any comments, macro guards, and includes before the first line of code).
+9. files always end with an empty line, and includes two empty lines before implementation starts (i.e., two empty lines after any comments, macro guards, and includes before the first line of code);

+10. Classes and types use the CamelCase naming format, variables of any kind (static, constexpr, global, or members) use camelCase, while constants of any kind (static const, global const, constexpr const, etc.) use CAMELCASE.
+    Names shall furthermore be both self-descriptive and short.
+Namespaces are camelcase.

 As the saying goes, exceptions prove the rules.
 For example, rule #3 could be viewed as a specific exception to rule #8.
 Exceptions that are not